Mattsnows2/androidStudioProject/README.md

 Link youtube : https://www.youtube.com/watch?v=08FA0p3aCVY

-We implmented the main fetuares that we wanted, but we have some problem with the set uo of archiecture.
+We implmented the main fetuares that we wanted, but we have some problem with the set up of archiecture.

+Project Done by:
+- Matthias Belot (326489)
+- Matis Aaron Touré (326393)
+- Javier Renero (313300)
+- Guillaume (326441)